 I am interested in painting wooden furniture to reuse in a new home.
 I have a table with chairs and hutch, end tables and a coffee table that I want to give a new look to.
 Also, since the dining and living room connect, should I paint all wooden pieces to match?
 I am very new at painting to re-use!

 You want to paint furniture a COLOR?
 Why not stain it?
 Wood is so beautiful!

 If the furniture has a shiny coat, it will need a good sanding.
 After you sand you will have to prime the furniture first.
 It may look blotchy after you prime but this is normal, it is just to cover the wood so the paint will have good adhesion.
-Then paint with the color of your choice.
-When you go and buy the paint let them know what you will be using it for and they will suggest the right paint for the job.

 I have a shelf/coat hanger made out of unfinished pine.
 I would like to paint it distressed black.
 Does anyone have a good, easy way of doing this?

 Do you want some of the grain of the wood to show?
 If so, thin your paint with water (about 1/2 paint, 1/2 water and apply.
 You can distress the wood by hitting it with sharp objects ie, hammer, pick, chains.
 Etc. If you do not wish to have the grain show, then I think you would just paint it after distressing it.
-If you thin your paint and your wood is very yellow underneath, it might end up looking green, so I would try it on the back somewhere first.

 Paint it black and then sand it with sand paper.
 Or if you would like another color to show through, paint the undercoat one color and then black, then sand, it will bring out the undercoat.

 I would prime first and, yes, if you want the grain to show sand it a little first.